 3. You’re Not Using Negative Keywords Enough (Or Properly)

-To find negative keywords in your Google Ads account, look at your keywords and then click search terms at the top — here you’ll be able to see what people searched for when they clicked on your ad.
-Ideally, before you start running your campaigns, you would have added negative keywords that you don’t want to appear for such as “free”, “pictures”, and “craigslist”.
-Check out this list of negative keywords to consider adding to your campaigns.
+Ideally, before you start running your campaigns, you would have proactively added negative keywords that you don’t want to appear for, such as “free,” “pictures,” and “cheap.”
+Check out this list of negative keywords and add negative keywords to your campaigns to prevent wasted ad spend.

-Scenario: Let’s just say you’re a plumber and you have +plumber +edmonton as a keyword.
+Scenario: Let’s just say you’re a plumber and you have “plumbers edmonton” as a keyword.
 It looks like it’s performing well when you look at the keyword report — you’re getting a ton of clicks.
-But then you look at search terms report and find out that you’ve actually been appearing for keywords like “plumber jobs in edmonton” and “plumber salary edmonton”.
+But then you look at the search terms report and find out that you’ve actually been appearing for keywords like “plumber jobs in edmonton” and “plumber salary edmonton”.
 Oh no!
 You forgot to add jobs and salary as negative keywords, so you add them immediately.

 Negative keywords work a bit differently compared to the keywords you target.
 You also need to ask yourself, “Are there any other synonyms, misspellings, or other close variations?
 Do I have both the singular and the plural version of the keyword?”